danialbagheri/Core-API/README.md

 - product category endpoint can now be filtered with counts, top products & product types
 - Added top seller filter in the dashboard
 - Prettify the code editor in the front end for easier edit of the code
+- changed how name of product models to products and variants, a lot easier to read. variant option_name and option_value are also changed to one field called (variant) name.
+- product type filtering is now look ups the product within the category with less sensitivity with regards to the type name (\_\_icontains)